-Naples, Florida is consistently rated as one of America's Best Vacation Spots, Best Places to Retire, and Best Place to Raise Your Kids, and if you think one place can't have all this, I'd say you've probably never been here.
-This is one place that's almost as much fun to visit as it is to live here!
+Naples, Florida is consistently rated as one of America's Best Vacation Spots, Best Places to Retire, and Best Place to Raise Your Kids, and if you think one place can't have all this, you've probably never been to Naples.
+This is one city in the US that's almost as much fun to visit as it is to live here!

 What to Do in Naples, Florida